helenmeskhidze/helenmeskhidze.github.io/0CourseInfo.md

 - 10% - final choice of assignments (pick 2/4 modules and complete the corresponding assignments)

 Late policy: Problem sets and weekly assignments will be accepted 24 hours late without penalty.

-Weekly assignments will not be accepted more than 24 hours late as the solutions will be posted by then.
-However, the lowest 2 will be dropped.

 Please contact me within 24 hours of the due date if you need an extension for the problem sets.
 Otherwise, problem sets more than 24 hrs late will be deducted 10% for each additional day they are late.